-If a student is found to have committed the behavior warranting an expulsion, the length of the student's expulsion may be for any length of time up to the end of the current school year or one (1) calendar year.
+If a student is found to have committed the behavior warranting an expulsion, the length of the student's expulsion may be for any length of time up to the end of the current school year or up to 180 school days per incident.
 The Superintendent shall, by letter, notify the parent/guardian of the Albertville City Board of Education's decision within ten days after it is made.